OFWs trafficked into crypto scam, then 'hostaged' after rescue – Hontiveros

 Justice Secretary Jesus Crispin Remulla backed the BI’s investigation.
 “It is already under investigation even before several names came out,” he told reporters on Thursday.

 “Fact-finding investigation about this human trafficking to Cambodia is ongoing.
 We haven’t stopped trying to find out and going to the bottom of the facts.
-We have to know how deep it went,” Remulla said. – Rappler.com
+We have to know how deep it went,” Remulla said. – with a report from Sofia Tomacruz/Rappler.com

 There are no comments yet.
 Add your comment to start the conversation.